alberto-grl/Sipeed-Tang-Gowin-FPGA/README.md

 # Sipeed-Tang-Gowin-FPGA
-Some notes about Sipeed Tang Primer 20k FPGA board
+Some notes about Sipeed Tang Primer 20k FPGA board Most of the notes use https://github.com/alberto-grl/SoCmel_1 for examples /*********************************************************/

-  /*********************************************************/

 - Gowin EDA rel.
 1.9.11.01 does not work with Ubuntu 24.04, with errors like